Healthy Recipes Blog

 • Folding egg whites is a technique that incorporates whipped egg whites into a thicker mixture (such as a cake batter or, in our case, a yolk/yogurt mixture) without breaking the tiny air bubbles that make them fluffy and airy.
 The technique involves placing a mound of whipped egg whites on the thicker mixture and using a spatula to repeatedly scoop the thicker mixture and fold it over the whipped egg whites.
 When this mound has been incorporated into the batter, add another mound of egg whites.
 Unlike stirring, this technique ensures that the batter remains airy and fluffy.

-• Leftovers: Cloud bread is best made right before you plan to eat it.
-It gets soggy when stored in the fridge.
-However, you can freeze it, its layers separated with wax paper squares, and gently defrost it in the microwave.
+• Cloud bread becomes soggy when stored in the fridge.
+However, once it's cooled, you can freeze it for up to three months, its layers separated with wax paper squares, and gently thaw it in the microwave.

 Nutrition per Serving